snj33v/libpod/docs/source/markdown/podman-run.1.md

 content label.
 Shared volume labels allow all containers to read/write content.
 The `Z` option tells Podman to label the content with a private unshared label.
 Only the current container can use a private volume.

+  `Overlay Volume Mounts`

+   The `:O` flag tells Podman to mount the directory from the host as a temporary storage using the `overlay file system`.
+The container processes can modify content within the mountpoint which is stored in the container storage in a separate directory.
+In overlay terms the source directory will be the lower, and the container storage directory will be the upper.
+Modifications to the mount point are destroyed when the container finishes executing, similar to a tmpfs mount point being unmounted.

+  Subsequent executions of the container will see the original source directory content, any changes from previous container executions no longer exists.

+  One use case of the overlay mount is sharing the package cache from the host into the container to allow speeding up builds.

+  Note:

+     - The `O` flag conflicts with the `Z` and `z` flags.
+Content mounted into the container is labeled with the private label.
+       On SELinux systems, labels in the source directory must be readable by the container label.
+Usually containers can read/execute `container_share_t` and can read/write `container_file_t`.
+If you can not change the labels on a source volume, SELinux container separation must be disabled for the container to work.
+     - The source directory mounted into the container with an overlay mount should not be modified, it can cause unexpected failures.
+It is recommended that you do not modify the directory until the container finishes running.

+  `Mounts propagation`

 By default bind mounted volumes are `private`.
 That means any mounts done inside container will not be visible on host and vice versa.
 One can change